fusepoolP3/fusepoolp3.github.io/openlink-rdf-generators.md

 As per the transformer specification a GET request will return an RDF description of the transformer.

     curl -i "http://fusepool.openlinksw.com/ext/csv"

+Attention: we haven't yet manage for the quotes  (") and double hyphens (--) to show up correctly.

 ### Transforming data